This function filters rows of a dataset based on a priority rule for specific variables defined by the user.

 The filtered data set should then be ready for meta-analytic pooling, for example using metagen.

-Further filters can be applied using filterPoolingData
+Further filters can be applied using filterPoolingData.

 See also